KakeruUeda/4D-Var/README.md

 # 4D-Var
 ## Overview
-This C++ code supports both direct and inverse analyses in CFD.<br>
+This C++ code supports both foward and inverse analyses in CFD using the Message Passing Interface (MPI).
+The inverse routine addresses forward and adjoint equations to optimize control variables, including the inlet Dirichlet boundary condition and the initial velocity field.
+These physical equations are discretized on an orthogonal grid employing the Finite Element Method (FEM).
 ## Dependencies
 ・METIS: Parallel Domain Partitioning <br>
 ・PETSc: The Portable, Extensible Toolkit for Scientific Computation <br>